gparatore123/nightmare/modules/06-ROP/unit_07.md

 ```

 Note that the `pack('<I',0xdeadbeef)` will create a properly formatted
 little Endian string of 0xdeadbeef.
-Also note that we built the exploit
+Also, note that we built the exploit
 string in reverse order from the presentation above.
-I also places a
+I also place a
 0xcafebabe in there so we can know if we segfaulted and reached the end
 of our ropchain, so let's try it out and see if we get there: